leogx9r/DiscordCrypt/README.md

-### Why embedded messages?

-We wanted a way for users who both use and do not use the plugin to easily identify
-    encrypted messages.

-In addition to this, rich embeds provide a nicer means of conveying and formatting the
-    encrypted messages that standard messages do not as well as making the plugin itself detect encrypted messages easily.

-We however do support non-embedded messages as a means to avoid users having their embed
-    permissions revoked and possibly have their account disabled however it does not offer the same look or feel that standard encrypted messages do.

-By default, the plugin will NOT use embeds and warns users about this in the settings menu.

 # Known Limitations And Bugs

 **DiscordCrypt** is not ( and sadly cannot be ) perfect, the plugin is limited in the number